Claire Baker at Clarity Counselling (BScHons, PGDip, Reg.MBACP)

 Through this process of self-reflection and exploration, greater clarity and self-awareness can develop and with that, the potential to make choices or changes that are determined by and feel right for you.
 In this respect I believe counselling can be a helpful and empowering process for reflecting on all aspects of ourselves and our lives, not necessarily just as a response to difficult times or crisis.

-You can call or email me to arrange a free 30 minute, or half price 50 minute introductory session.
+To arrange a free 30 minute, or half price 50 minute initial consultation, just email, text or call.
 This gives us an opportunity to meet and see how we'd feel about working together, with no obligation for you to commit to further sessions if you do not wish.

 I am fully insured and work holistically, in line with the BACP’s Ethical Framework for the Counselling Professions.